❤️ Emoji use in Domain Name or URLs of Website ❤️

 - We need to make them more visible so people can memorize more easily and notice them.

-- Emojis is an important marketing tool to use to increase Click-Through-Rate (CTR).
+- Emojis are an essential marketing tool to increase Click-Through-Rate (CTR).

-- If you would like to create brand new product campaigns, you can use emojis in URLs.
+- To create brand-new product campaigns, you can use emojis in URLs.

 - Faster than words for better marketing campaigns and higher user engagement.